xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 ```
 This London style TDD unit test for `CreateNewShipCommandHandler` does not add much value.
 Yes, it is faster to execute (as it's not dealing with a database), but there is no point in [stubbing or mocking](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing) things when one can just use real objects and test their cooperation.
 I would even say that unit-testing adds a value only when you don't have to stub or mock cooperating objects.
 It's OK to stub/mock external facing services as you don't want to end up with HTTP requests to a web services in your unit tests.
 But it's not OK to stub `Ship` entity when testing `ShipHistory` entity as these two are closely cooperating objects.
 When you have to stub or mock a lot for the sake of having a unit test, I would suggest try Chicago style TDD unit test with real objects, or, if database is needed, try an integration test, and see for yourself which test adds more value for you.

-The next thing is to call the command handler from the Web Forms page code-behind:
+The next thing is to call the command handler from the Web Forms page code-behind.
+Before this can be done, add CoreDdd into the legacy ASP.NET Web Forms project by following this [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET).
+Now, modify the `CreateShip` page:
 ```c#
 public partial class CreateShip : Page
 {